dieterannys/notebox/README.md

 Its Footer will contain two types of links:

 1. Links: links to other Zettels
-2. References: links to Reference Notes
+2. References: links to Context Notes

 The Content should not contain any links

-### Reference Note
+### Context Note

-A Reference Note is a note which contains ideas and thoughts as they come up while in a specific Context.
+A Context Note is a note which contains ideas and thoughts as they come up while in a specific Context.
 Such a Context can be in a meeting, while working on a project, or while working through a video course or book.

-A Reference Note's Front Matter will contain:

-- A title
-- Specific attributes provided by the Context Tyep

 ### Context Type